alexandre-touret/rest-apis-versioning-workshop/docs/01-without_versioning.md

 ## TL;DR: What will you learn in this chapter?

+> [!IMPORTANT]
-This chapter covers the following topics:
+> This chapter covers the following topics:

-1. How to start the platform
+> 1. How to start the platform
-2. Adding a non-breaking change and see how it doesn't impact the API Contract
+> 2. Adding a non-breaking change and see how it doesn't impact the API Contract
+>

 ## Prerequisites